 Fair management practices are also legal management practices.
 When making decisions on who to hire, promote, demote, give work assignments to and every other one of a thousand management decisions, it’s critical that you are fair.
 Making decisions based on facts and not biases will not only help you make better decisions, it will help you remain legal as well.
 When managers make decisions that are not fair, it’s easy for employees to believe they have been discriminated against…and they may be right.

 Fair management practices are effective management practices.
-Management decisions based on job related information and facts only are much more effective than those based on biases.
+Management decisions based on job-related information and facts only are much more effective than those based on biases.
 Not only will they create trust and inspire motivation with employees, but they will create a higher level of innovation, productivity, and efficiency as well.
-When job related facts are used for decisions, staff is better utilized.
+When job-related facts are used for decisions, your staff is better utilized.
 Employees are given job assignments suited to their talents and hiring decisions bring talent that will take your team to a higher level.
 The greater level of diversity that results will inspire creativity and innovation and ideas will form that never would have developed with biased decision making.

 Fair management practices are critical.
 They can mean the difference between success and failure as a manager.
 Practicing fair management techniques will build trust, accountability, innovation, productivity, and efficiency.
 It keeps management decisions legal and organizations out of court.
 There isn’t a more effective tool for today’s manager to utilize and the best part is…your employees won’t hate you and they may even like you.